Bolt.new App Fix: How to Repair Common Issues in 2026

 Should I fix my Bolt.new app or rebuild it?

 If the core architecture is right and you have fewer than 10 issues, fix it.
-If the database schema is wrong or the codebase is unmaintainable, rebuild with a clearer specification.
+If the database schema is wrong, the codebase is unmaintainable, or the authentication model is broken at the foundation, rebuild with a clearer specification.

 How long does it take to fix a Bolt.new app?